Lokpriya Gopinath Bordoloi International Airport: Expansion

 The foundation stone for the new terminal was laid by the then Minister of Civil Aviation, Ashok Gajapathi Raju, and Chief Minister Sarbananda Sonowal in January 2018, and construction began in March 2018.
 It was scheduled to be ready by June 2021.
 However, due to the COVID-19 pandemic, which caused several delays in work due to lack of labour and restrictions, it was rescheduled to June 2022.
 The estimated completion date was again changed to be the end of 2023.
 As of February 2024, more than halfway of the work had been completed, and the date for completion and opening was set to July 2024.
 As of February 2025, all works have been completed, with just the finishing touches being given.
 Meanwhile, the existing terminal has been optimised to cater to the rising traffic and demand, by increasing the total area to 1000 sqm, a significant increase from its previous size of just 270 sqm.
 The new terminal is scheduled to be opened either by April or May 2025, at the earliest.
 In March 2025, Chief Minister Himanta Biswa Sarma stated that the new terminal would be operational by late 2025.
+On 20 December 2025, Prime Minister Narendra Modi inaugurated the new integrated terminal building at the Lokpriya Gopinath Bordoloi International Airport in Guwahati, Assam.